 ‘My 5-Yr-Old Matured in a Year Post My Cancer Diagnosis’: Podcast

-(October is observed as the breast cancer awareness month.
-FIT will be bringing you a story every day - from stories of survivors, to latest in medical technology, to treatment options, to food and alternative medicine.)
+(February 4th is observed as World Cancer Day.
+FIT will be bringing you stories of survivors, to latest in medical technology, to treatment options, to food and alternative medicine.)

 Surviving cancer is a conversation between a breast cancer survivor and their doctor.
 In today’s episode we chat with Dr Mohit Agrawal, an oncologist at New Delhi’s Fortis Hospital, and Roma Singh, a 33-year-old government school teacher and mother to a five-year-old daughter.